iluxsm/iluxsm/README.md

 - 💬 Ask me about related to iOS.
 Let's think about it together!

-- ⚡ Fun fact, I'm interested in User eXperience and chicken lover.🤭
+- ⚡ Fun fact, I'm chicken & beer lover. 🍗🍻

+- 🌍 I always think about a11y, i18n and ux. 👫
 </br>

 ### ⚙️ Tech Stack